matttpj/CarND-Advanced-Lane-Lines/writeup_CarND-Advanced-Lane-Lines-P2.md

 <img src="./output_images/overlay_00.jpg.jpg" width=40% height=40%>
 <img src="./output_images/overlay_01.jpg" width=40% height=40%>

-#### 8. Show sequences of images getting successfully processed by the pipeline

-The code for this step is in the eighth section of the IPython notebook "P2.ipynb".

 ---

 ### Pipeline (video)

-#### 9. Provide a link to your final video output.
+#### 8. Provide a link to your final video output.
 Your pipeline should perform reasonably well on the entire project video (wobbly lines are ok but no catastrophic failures that would cause the car to drive off the road!).

 The code for this step is in the eighth section of the IPython notebook "P2.ipynb".
 Here's a [link to my video result](./project_video.mp4)